oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 To access the local development environment from Code Editor, you may launch Terminal.

 ![Launch Terminal](./images/terminal.png " ")
 Alternatively, you may want to keep Cloud Shell open side by side.

-1. Let's do the necessary configurations to connect to the Oracle Autonomous Database.
+Let's do the necessary configurations to connect to the Oracle Autonomous Database.
 First, we need a few arguments used by the connection:
-    - **user**:         for this exercise we'll be using the **pythondemo** user
+* **user**:         for this exercise we'll be using the **pythondemo** user
-    - **password**:     password for the **pythondemo** user
+* **password**:     password for the **pythondemo** user (the schema has already been created in the Oracle Autonomous Database)
-    - **dsn**:          data source name for the Oracle Autonomous Database shared infrastructure
+* **dsn**:          data source name for the Oracle Autonomous Database shared infrastructure
-    - **config dir**:   the location where the dsn connection string resides
+* **config dir**:   the location where the dsn connection string resides
-    - **wallet location**: the location where the wallet was saved
+* **wallet location**: the location where the wallet was saved
-    - **wallet password**: the password setup for the wallet
+* **wallet password**: the password setup for the wallet

 You need to set the default values to match the system connection information for your environment, as they would be used by the config files *db\_config.py* and *db\_config\_sys.py* in the samples/tutorial directory.